DIY Finishing - Finishing Techniques

 Dull, uniform wood without personality

 There are situations when the wood has nothing spectacular, nothing stands out.
-This is the case poplar wood, lime and sometimes resinous.
-The natural, uncoloured poplar has a very uniform yellowish-white colour with nothing specific.
-Lime is also uniformly coloured, but a little more reddish.
-Uncoloured poplar or linden furniture is inexpressive.
-When it is coloured it suddenly comes alive.
-The annual rings are brought out, the absorption is different in the late wood compared to the early wood, and so an interesting pattern emerges which without colour would have been lost.
+This is the case poplar woodlime and sometimes resinous.
+The natural, uncolored poplar has a very uniform yellowish-white color, with nothing specific.
+Linden is also a uniform color, but a little more reddish.
+Uncolored furniture made of poplar or lime wood is expressionless.
+When colored, it suddenly comes alive.
+The annual rings are brought out, the absorption is different in late wood than in early wood, and an interesting pattern emerges that would have been lost without coloring.

-Staining and special finishes, with patinas or other effects, raise the value of a wood that without such artifice would be totally dull.
-Poplar wood was used in the past to make spoons, spoons and other kitchen utensils.
-By staining or using various antiquing methods or special effects it became very interesting and appreciated.
+Coloring and special finishes, with patinas or other effects, raise the value of a wood that would be totally dull without such artifices.
+Poplar wood was used in the past to make spoons, scoops and other kitchen utensils.
+By staining or using various methods of antiquing or special effects, it has become very interesting and appreciated.

 natural wood colour